Glasgow and South Western Railway: Expansion by alliance

 In the years immediately following the formation of the G&SWR, the shortage of capital meant that no definite steps were taken for further expansion.
 Local initiatives were encouraged, however, with the G&SWR providing some funding and in most cases working the line when it was completed.

-The Ayr and Dalmellington Railway Act was passed on 4 August 1853.
+The Ayr and Dalmellington Railway Act 1853 (16 & 17 Vict. c. cxlviii) was passed on 4 August 1853.
 At this time the G&SWR Ayr station was north of the River Ayr, and the A&DR was to run from Falkland Junction, a short distance north of the station, and round the east side of the town.
 The new line had an Ayr passenger station (a temporary structure at first), but it was less convenient than the old terminus; until January 1860 the old G&SWR terminus station continued to be used by some trains.
 There were important ironworks owned by the Houldsworth family, and ironstone and coal deposits, in the lands near Dalmellington.
 The independent A&DR company was worked by the G&SWR and later absorbed on 1 August 1858.

 On 10 July 1854 the Ayr and Maybole Junction Railway was authorised to reach Maybole by a junction from the Ayr and Dalmellington; the junction was to be called Maybole Junction, but was named Dalrymple Junction when the line opened to goods traffic on 15 May 1856.
-Passenger opening was delayed until 2 August 1856 because of the Board of Trade Inspecting Officer's dissatisfaction with the works at first.
+Passenger opening was delayed until 2 August 1856 because of the Board of Trade inspecting officer's dissatisfaction with the works at first.
 This line too was worked by the G&SWR.

-There were discussions of a further extension railway to reach Girvan and develop the harbour there, possibly as a ferry port for Ireland: a Maybole and Girvan Railway was formed in 1855; it got its authorising Act on 14 July 1856.
+There were discussions of a further extension railway to reach Girvan and develop the harbour there, possibly as a ferry port for Ireland: a Maybole and Girvan Railway was formed in 1855; it got its authorising act of Parliament, the Maybole and Girvan Railway Act 1856 (19 & 20 Vict. c. xcix), on 14 July 1856.
 All of these local initiatives received the promise of cash support from the G&SWR.
 The Maybole and Girvan line opened on 24 May 1860; the old Maybole station, east of Redbrae, was unsuitable for an onward route and was by-passed, the new passenger station being at Culzean Road.

-The Ardrossan Railway had long been allied to the G&SWR and by Act of 24 July 1854 it was vested in the G&SWR, effective on 1 August 1854.
+The Ardrossan Railway had long been allied to the G&SWR and by the Ardrossan Railway Transfer Act 1854 (17 & 18 Vict. c. clxxxii) of 24 July 1854 it was vested in the G&SWR, effective on 1 August 1854.
 The line ran between Ardrossan Harbour and Kilwinning, with mineral branches extending further east.